message/iata/SG.md

 - This does not apply to with a Business Travel Pass (BTP) or a Pre-Approved Business Pass (PBP).
 They must not have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe in the past 14 days.
 - This does not apply to passengers with an Air Travel Pass approval letter issued by Singapore if they:
 - have only been in Singapore and/or Category I countries/regions <a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a> in the past 14 days ; and
-- effective 2 December 2021 at 23:59 (Singapore time): they must have a negative COVID-19 PCR or rapid antigen test, taken at most 2 days before departure from the first embarkation point; and
+- must have a negative COVID-19 PCR or rapid antigen test, taken at most 2 days before departure from the first embarkation point; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor).
 - This does not apply to passengers with a Vaccinated Travel Pass (VTL) approval letter issued by Singapore if they:
 - have a valid proof of vaccination issued in Singapore or a Vaccinated Travel Lane (VTL) country/region listed on <a href="https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries">https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries</a> ; and